-What is Profit Maximisation?
+What is profit maximisation?

 An enterprise manufactures and sells a definite amount of a commodity.
-The enterprise’s profit, which is denoted by π, is defined as the difference between its TR (total revenue) and its TC (total cost of production).
-In other words, π = TR – TC
+The enterprise’s profit, denoted by π, is defined as the difference between its TR (total revenue) and TC (total cost of production).
+In other words,

-The gap between TR and TC is the enterprise’s income net of costs.
-An enterprise wishes to maximise its profit.
-The enterprise would like to recognise the amount or quantity q0at which its profits are utmost.
-By definition, at any quantity other than q0, the enterprise’s profits are less than at q0.The question is: how do we recognise q0?
-For profits to be maximum, 3 conditions must hold at q0:
+The gap between TR and TC is the enterprise’s profits.
+An enterprise wishes to maximise its profit and likes to recognise the amount or quantity q0, at which its profits are maximum.
+By definition, at any quantity other than q0, the enterprise’s profits are less than q0.
+Here, the question is how do we recognise q0.
+For profits to be maximum, three conditions must hold at q0.

-- The cost price – p, must be equal to MC
+- The cost price p, must be equal to MC.